 Your money does not earn interest, but is invested in UBS Vitainvest investment funds

-The choice of a fund depends on your personal investment strategy and risk tolerance.
-It’s also possible to invest your money in several investment funds.
+Your choice of funds depends on your personal investment strategy and risk tolerance.
+You can also invest your money in several investment funds.

 Good advice pays off